Fundament-Software/scopes/doc/docs/module-core.md

 *inline*{.property} `rrange`{.descname} (*&ensp;a b c&ensp;*)[](#scopes.inline.rrange "Permalink to this definition"){.headerlink} {#scopes.inline.rrange}

-:   same as range, but iterates range in reverse; arguments are passed
+:   Same as `range`, but iterates range in reverse; arguments are passed
-    in the same format, so rrange can act as a drop-in replacement for range.
+    in the same format, so `rrange` can act as a drop-in replacement for `range`.

 *fn*{.property} `rtl-infix-op-eq`{.descname} (*&ensp;infix-table token prec&ensp;*)[](#scopes.fn.rtl-infix-op-eq "Permalink to this definition"){.headerlink} {#scopes.fn.rtl-infix-op-eq}